 Nadaswaram: An Endangered Yet Iconic Classical Instrument

-The Nadaswaram, also known as Nagaswaram, is one of the most unique and powerful wind instruments of South India.
-Often called the “queen of instruments” in the Carnatic tradition, it belongs to the family of Indian classical music instruments that have a strong and deep sound, filled with energy.
+2026-06-15The Nadaswaram, also known as Nagaswaram, is one of the most unique and powerful wind instruments of South India.
+Often called the “king of instruments” in the Carnatic tradition, it belongs to the family of Indian classical music instruments that have a strong and deep sound, filled with energy.
+It is played in pairs and goes along with thavil – pair of drums.
 You can hear it in temples, processions, and weddings where its presence is believed to bring prosperity and joy.
 The importance of Nadaswaram goes far beyond entertainment.
 It represents faith, community, and culture.

 Yet, despite its fame, the art of playing Nadaswaram is slowly fading away.
 Many young people no longer take up this classical instrument.
 Masters who carry generations of knowledge find fewer students ready to continue the legacy.
 Instrument makers also struggle to survive.
 In this article, we will take a look at the Nadaswaram’s history, its cultural role, its unique features, and its place in Carnatic music.
 We will also understand why the art form is endangered today and what steps can be taken to preserve it for the future.